plan-systems/go-plan/README.md

 ## About

 `go-plan` is the official reference implementation of PLAN's peer-to-peer backend daemon/node.
-Dubbed `pnode`, its primary functions are to:
+Dubbed "pnode", its primary functions are to:
 - Securely replicate community data with other community nodes
 - Provide "serverless" scalable bandwidth and storage for PLAN communities
 - Securely host the [plan-unity](https://github.com/plan-systems/plan-unity) clients of community members